Those in power are real tukde tukde gang: Chidambaram

 Delhi govt wants to save tukde tukde Gang: Amit Shah

 "The world is alarmed by the direction India is taking.
-Every patriotic Indian should be alarmed too," he added
+Every patriotic Indian should be alarmed too," he added.

 Chidambaram's remarks came a day after India fell 10 notches to settle at 51st rank on the Democracy Index 2019, a listing of the most and the least democratic nations published annually by The Economist Intelligence Unit, a news and general affairs publication.